-Boundaries are taught to children by their parents from a very early age and are usually in place to protect them and the other children they may be in contact with.
+Boundaries are taught by parents to their children from a very early age and are usually in place to protect them and the other children they come into contact with.

-Generally, there are those children who have a lovely nature and probably wouldn’t be affected by having no boundaries, but the more wilful and determined child would probably stop at nothing without any kind of boundaries in place.
+Generally, there are children who are lovely natured and probably wouldn’t be affected by having no boundaries, but the more wilful and determined child will probably stop at nothing without any boundaries in place.
 That kind of child would be a nightmare to manage, let alone live with.

-Boundaries aren’t just for children, but serve adults too and are crucial if we are to build and implement healthy relationships.
-Adults without boundaries may be objectionable and lack communication skills, because they’ve never learned their boundaries on how or what makes good communication.
+But boundaries aren’t just for children; but serve adults too and are crucial if we are to build and implement healthy relationships.
+Adults without boundaries may be objectionable and will lack communication skills, because they’ve never learned what makes good communication.
 They may also act independently when making decisions without any regard for their partners.